-The way you fill empty walls in your home, apartment or office makes a big impact on how you experience each space.
+The way you fill empty walls in your home, apartment or office makes a huge impact on how you experience each space.

 With online framing, you can preserve and beautifully display special artwork, photos and other items that make you feel good.

-There are countless creative ways to display these pieces.
-We'll break down a few of our favorites that we hope will inspire you.
+There are countless creative ways to display framed pieces.
+In this article, we break down a few of our favorites as inspiration and ideas for dressing up your own walls.

 If you have an even number of similarly sized pieces or framed photos, the grid pattern is pretty fail-proof.

-It's a clean design with little guesswork when it comes to executing the layout, and can transform a bare wall into something much more interesting.
+It's a clean design with low guesswork when it comes to executing the layout, and can transform a bare wall into something much more interesting.

 It's also a great way to showcase pieces by the same artist or with similar subject matter.
 Displaying your framed artwork or photos in a series of columns and rows will create a bigger visual impact, and works especially well for smaller or medium-sized frames.

 Use a statement piece to tie a room together by hanging oversized framed art or a photo by itself on the wall, centered above a piece of furniture like your bed or couch.

-Statement art is a great way to add character to a place you are renting, or anywhere you can’t make more permanent design changes.
+Statement art is a great way to add instant character to a place you are renting, or anywhere it's harder to make more permanent design changes.

-This layout is perfect for custom frames if you have a little less space to work with.
+This layout is perfect for custom frames where you have a little less space to work with.

 You can go vertical or horizontal, with an even or odd number of frames.
 They don't even have to be the same size, just line them all by the top or bottom edge of the frame, or center them to create a stack.

-We like this particular style for adding creative flair to homes with minimal wall space, or if a full gallery wall is a bit daunting of a task.
+We like this particular style for adding creative flair to homes with minimal wall space, but when you have more room we have a number of gallery wall layouts that fit the bill: